httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Representation Digest {#representation-digest}

-The representation digest is an integrity mechanism for HTTP resources that decouples the checksum calculation from:
+The representation digest is an integrity mechanism for HTTP resources which uses a checksum  that is calculated independently of the payload body and message body.

-- the payload body - which may be altered by mechanism like Range Requests [RFC7233] or the method (eg. HEAD);

-- and the message body - which depends on `Transfer-Encoding` and whatever transformations the intermediaries may apply.

-and takes into account that `representation data` defined in  [RFC7231] as
+It is calculated using the representation data (see [RFC7231]), that can be fully or partially contained in the message body, or not contained at all:

 ~~~
    representation-data := Content-Encoding( Content-Type( bits ) )
 ~~~

-can be:

-- fully contained in the message body,
-- partially-contained in the message body,
-- or not at all contained in the message body.

-{{resource-representation}} contains many examples showing the HTTP semantics impact on the message and payload body.
+It is prudent to consider the effect of the HTTP semantics on the messages;
+for example the payload body can be affected by Range Requests or methods such as HEAD, while the message body is dependent on transfer codings and other transformations:
+{{resource-representation}} contains several examples to help illustrate those effects.

 A representation digest consists of the value of a checksum computed on the entire selected `representation data` of a resource